xmendez/wfuzz/docs/index.rst

 .. image:: https://codecov.io/github/xmendez/wfuzz/coverage.svg?branch=master
     :target: https://codecov.io/github/xmendez/wfuzz

-Wfuzz provides a framework to automate web applications security assessments.
-Wfuzz could help you to secure your web applications by finding and exploiting web application vulnerabilities.
+Wfuzz provides a framework to automate web applications security assessments and could help you to secure your web applications by finding and exploiting web application vulnerabilities.

 Wfuzz supports Python 3.
 The use of **Python 3** is preferred (and faster) over Python 2.